Ordering repeat prescriptions

 What to do with old medicines

-Take it to the pharmacy you got it from or bring it in to the surgery.
+Take it to any pharmacy or bring it in to the surgery.
 Do not put it in your household bin or flush it down the toilet.

-About pharmacists
+About community pharmacists